wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 ### Drop a user off with native gas

 The most common way to accomplish this is to simply specify a large `maxTransactionFee` with the user's wallet as the `refundAddress`.
-This can also be done via the `receiverValue`, however the `receiverValue` rates are always equal to or worse than the `maxTransactionFee` rates.
+This can also be done via the `receiverValue`.

 ### Safe Round-Trips